AJones545/CS-DA-Projects/README.md

     - data visualisation - seaborn, matplotlib, plotly *- story telling with data - wip - will upload final presentation*

   *NB: plotly figures will not show up in github notebooks, they require a server to host them.
-Please download the notebook to see the extent of my work*
+Please download the notebook*